PrajwalAI/Indian_Economy_Analysis/README.md

-# 🇮🇳 Indian Economy Analysis
+# 🇮🇳 Macroeconomic Analysis of India
 A comprehensive macroeconomic analysis of India using data science tools.
 This project explores the relationships between various economic indicators and critically examines classical economic models in the Indian context.

 ## 📚 Data Sources